 $g'(1) = 0.5 \cdot (1 - tension) \cdot (p_3 - p_1)$

 Notice that when $tension = 0$, then we have the Catmull-Rom curve.
-When $tension = 1$ then the derivatives are 0 and we have a piecewise linear curve (which does not look like a curve at all).
-Generally this is called a Cardinal curve.
+When $tension = 1$, then the derivatives are 0, and we have a piecewise linear curve (which does not look like a curve at all).
+Generally, this curve with varying tension is called a Cardinal curve.
 It would have another constraint and basis matrices that will depend on the value of $tension$.
 Some authors call the curves with the $tension$ parameter also Catmull-Rom curves.

 If you consider a pencil to bet at $s_0$ and interpolate our $t \in [0, 1]$ you will get a curve.
 Actually you will get a cubic polynomial curve that passes the points $p_0$ and $p_3$, and the derivatives at those points are $3 \cdot (p_1 - p_0)$ and $3 \cdot (p_3 - p_2)$ respectively.
 In order to see that, let us find out what does our construction actually generate.